-Events on and off campus during September and October
+Events on and off campus during November and December

 Harvard Museums of Science & Culture

 Join Harvard students in an online exploration of molds, yeasts, and mushrooms during the Fabulous Fungus Fair.
 (November 14)

 ICA/Institute of Contemporary Art

 The museum is open, with exhibits that include i’m yours: Encounters with Art in Our Times.
 The show “celebrates the power of experiencing art in person” through luminous, insightful works by Nan Goldin, Henry Taylor, and Njideka Akunyili Crosby, among others.
 (Opens November 18)

 On-site visitors are treated to Serious Bling: Radical Jewelry Makeover—The Artist Project, which highlights works created from donated jewelry.
 The display is part of a global project advocating for more sustainable gold- and metals-mining practices.
 (Through November 22)

 Norman Rockwell Museum

 Reserve a slot for timed-entry viewings of Norman Rockwell: Imagining Freedom.
 The traveling exhibition reveals the artist’s serious, illustrative reflections on social issues challenging America—and his efforts to draw popular attention to them.
 (Through January 17)